function61/lambda-alertmanager/docs/setup_sns.md

 - Topic name = `AlertManager-alert`
 - Display name = `ALERT` (this is shown in SMS message prefix etc.)

+Write the `Topic ARN` down (for this topic as well) - you'll need this when setting up Lambda.

 Add first subscriber to alert topic